Students with Disabilities

 If you supply such documentation, we will keep it confidential and use it only as part of our voluntary efforts to increase participation by individuals with disabilities in accordance with 34 CFR 104.42(c).

-When documentation is provided, The Office of Undergraduate Admissions will often consult with expert professionals on our campus to help us better understand your disability and its impact on your academic success.
+When documentation is provided, the Office of Undergraduate Admissions may, at its discretion, consult with expert professionals on our campus to help us better understand your disability and its impact on your academic success.
 Regardless of whether an applicant chooses or declines to submit documentation, they will receive full consideration for admission.

 What to Include